EvaB5050/Diabetes-Prediction-Analysis/README.md

 Females who have experienced gestational diabetes (diabetes during pregnancy) face an elevated risk of developing type 2 diabetes in the future.
 Furthermore, certain studies indicate a slightly higher diabetes risk in men compared to women.

 #### Age
-As individuals age, decreased physical activity, alterations in hormone levels and an increased probability of encountering other health conditions may contribute to diabetes.
+As individuals age, decreased physical activity, alterations in hormone levels and an increased probability of developing other health conditions may contribute to diabetes.

 #### Hypertension
 Hypertension, or high blood pressure, is recognised as a risk factor for the onset of diabetes.